-Assesses whether payroll or HR functions are affected and considers if additional support is required.
-Data Protection Officer (DPO) Supports the school, using the school data map and information asset register to consider whether data has been put at risk, is beyond reach, or lost.
-Liaises with the Headteacher / Chair of Governors and determines if a report to the ICO is necessary.
-Advises on the appropriateness of any plans for temporary access / systems.
-Chair r of Governors Supports the Headteacher throughout the process and ensure decisions are based on sound judgement and relevant advice.
+Supports the Headteacher throughout the process and ensure decisions are based on sound judgement and relevant advice.
 Understands there may be a need to make additional funds available - have a process to approve this.
 Ensures all governors are aware of the situation and are advised not to comment to third parties / the media.
 Reviews the response after the incident to consider changes to working practices or school policy.
-IT Su pport nding upon whether the school has internal or outsourced IT provision, the roles for IT Co- ators and technical support staff will differ.
-Verifies the most recent and successful backup.
-Assesses whether the backup can be restored or if server(s) themselves are damaged.
-Liaises with the Head teacher /SBO as to the likely cost of repair / restore / required hardware purchase.
+IT Staf ţ.
 Provides an estimate of any downtime and advises which systems are affected / unaffected.
-If necessary, arranges for access to the off-site backup.
 Protects any records which have not been affected.
+Liaises with the Headteacher as to the likely cost of repair / restore / required hardware purchase.
 Ensures on-going access to unaffected records.
-Restores the backup and advises of the backup date and time to inform stakeholders as to potential data loss.
-Teac hing Staff and Teaching Assistants Reassure pupils, staying within agreed pupil standard response Record any relevant information which pupils may provide.
+Restores the backup and advises of the backup date and time to inform stakeholders as to potential data loss Teachi ng Staff and Teaching Assistants Reassure pupils, staying within agreed pupil standard response Record any relevant information which pupils may provide.
 Ensure any temporary procedures for data storage / IT access are followed.
-Ensure a return to normal working practices once temporary arrangements are superseded.
+Ensure a return to normal working practices once temporary arrangements are superseded